INM-6/alpaca/doc/index.rst

 **************************************************

-Alpaca is a Python package for the capture of provenance information during the execution Python scripts that process data.
+Alpaca is a Python package for the capture of provenance information during the execution of Python scripts that process data.

 Alpaca provides a simple API for recording the details of the functions being executed, the data flow, and a description of parameters used.